dariusstrasel/IPND_TwilioRestClient_Python/README.md

 # IPND_TwilioRestClient_Python
-This program will create a REST API client to execute SMS calls via the Twilio SMS API.
+This Python CLI program will create a REST API client to execute SMS calls via the Twilio SMS API.